braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/using_liquid.md

 You can also pull content directly from a web server through Braze [Connected Content][9].

 {% alert important %}
-Braze currently supports Liquid up to and including **Liquid 5 from Shopify**.
+Braze currently supports Liquid up to and including Liquid 5 from Shopify.
 {% endalert %}

 ## Using Liquid

-After you know the [Liquid tags available][1], using Liquid can elevate the personalization in your messages to impressive heights.
+Using [Liquid tags][1], you can elevate the quality of your messages by enriching them with a personal touch.

 ### Liquid syntax